Sprague Electric: Sprague Electric: Expansion, growth and difficulties (1960–1971)

 By 1966 Sprague opened a brand new facility in Worcester, MA dedicated to semiconductor and integrated circuit fabrication.
 The new factory was headed by Dr. John L. Sprague, the youngest son of Robert C. Sprague.
 John Sprague was a graduate of Stanford University, and specialized in semiconductor development.
 Eventually the Micro Tech was moved to the same area.
 However Sprague's plans for Micro Tech never blossomed, and they wound up making capacitors.
 Robert C. Sprague's heavy investment in the semiconductor business reduced income for the company.

 Sales of Sprague Electric products were $100 million by 1966 and the workforce increased to over 12,000.
 As the company grew, management was reorganized, and more expansion occurred, in the form of external partnerships.
-However, this rapid expansion served to keep profits down.
-Additionally, expansion did not have much impact on wages, benefits and working conditions.
+This rapid expansion served to keep profits down.
+Expansion did not have much impact on wages, benefits and working conditions.

 As one local historian put it, Robert Sprague's view of his employees was "paternalistic".
-In March 1970 a major labor strike started and affected all areas of the company.
+In March 1970, a major labor strike started and affected all areas of the company.
 The strike lasted 10 weeks and was ultimately settled by a federal mediator.
 While Robert C. Sprague and the Union representatives shook hands after the settlement, the results had a negative effect on future of the company, its management and employees.

 Sprague Electric: Later years (1970–1978)

 With the end of the 1970 strike, Robert C. Sprague retired as chief executive and was succeeded by Neal W. Welch.
-Although the workers got some of what they demanded, the strike and the new contract would devastate the company.
+Although the workers got some of what they demanded, the strike and the new contract devastated the company.
 Sprague Electric made cuts to minimize costs, including reducing the labor force and shuttering some of its North Adams operations.

-Employee morale plummeted which was reflected in the rapid decline of the company's newsletter the Sprague Log during this period.
-The paper was only published twice a year, then not all until 1978; in that year, the company was sold to General Cable, which later was taken over by Penn Central in 1981.
+Employee morale plummeted, which was reflected in the rapid decline of the company's newsletter, the Sprague Log during this period.
+The paper was only published twice a year, then not all until 1978.
+In 1978, the company was sold to General Cable, which later was taken over by Penn Central in 1981.